coq/coq/doc/sphinx/proof-engine/tactics.rst

-      If :n:`@string` denotes the discriminating symbol of a notation (e.g. "+") or an expression defining a notation (e.g. `"_ + _"`), and this notation refers to an unfoldable constant, then the tactic unfolds it.
+      If :n:`@string` denotes the discriminating symbol of a notation (e.g. "+") or an expression defining a notation (e.g. `"_ + _"`), and this notation denotes an application whose head symbol is an unfoldable constant, then the tactic unfolds it.

    .. tacv:: unfold @string%@ident